rcjara/rcjara.github.com/_posts/2013-03-06-ruby-as-javascript.md

     # outputs "The count is now: 3.14159"
     {% endhighlight %}

-The instance_variable_set method is the bane of anyone who wants to truly protect their object's state.
-Because of it's existence, it is basically impossible to truly hide your objects' internal state in Ruby.
+Between instance_variable_set and reopening classes, it's basically impossible to hide your objects' instance variables in Ruby.

 ### Ruby as Javascript